KnowageLabs/Knowage-Documentation/chapter_3/security_management/menu.rst

 Observe that when one inserts a menu item as a child, this will inherit the general details of a menu node.

+You can move up/down menu items just by using the arrows or delete an item by using the trash icon.

 Setting menu icon
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~